 The Core Program is a 10-month community education/leadership development program.
 It runs from September to June with day-long sessions typically held the second Thursday of each month.
 Leadership Lackawanna Core is open to anyone who is a leader at work or in the community, has the desire to expand his or her knowledge of the region and is willing to make the time commitment to successfully complete the program.

 The Executive Program is a 5-week program designed to assist top-level professionals in becoming more engaged in the community, broadening their social network and increasing their overall knowledge of the greater Scranton area.
 The program is open to public and private sector administrators/professionals in an executive level position.

 How long has Leadership Lackawanna been active in the community?

 Leadership Lackawanna was founded on June 22, 1982, by private and public sector officials, and the Greater Scranton Chamber of Commerce.

 Is this program available in other regions around the country?

 You can serve on the Leadership Lackawanna Board or one of our various committees, like the Leadership Alumni Committee.
-You can join the Alumni Association and attend events at a discount.
+You can join the Alumni and Friends Association and attend events at a discount.
 You can also rely on Leadership Lackawanna for continued networking and leadership development.

 What is the class size?